Given that they’re relevant and good-looking, of course.

 “Pants off, 10% off your first purchase”—this creative, attention-grabbing headline is in line with Frank Body’s tone of voice.
 The rest of the text follows the same strategy, supporting the brand’s quirky and playful personality.

-14. Taylor Stitch: Use a huge hero image
+Takeaway: Use a huge hero image

 You’re browsing Taylor Stitch’s website and bam!

 You’re standing outside, looking out upon a beautiful mountain range.
 Okay, that didn’t happen (the folks in the lab are still working on teleportation), but this popup design creates that effect beautifully.
 The full-screen format and amazing background image is a striking combination.

 Here’s one more variation of this popup design I found not so long ago.

 Just as beautiful, agree?

 In a world where more than half of the traffic is mobile, you need a popup marketing strategy adapted to mobile devices.
 And with Google’s guidelines regarding mobile interstitials, you can’t just work on making your creations responsive.